Kelvinator: World War II

-In Britain, Kelvinator of London contributed to the field of testing airplane components at ultra-low temperatures, and instruments under high altitude conditions, research that was credited as saving the lives of many Allied aircrews.
+In Britain, Kelvinator of London contributed to the field of testing airplane components at ultra-low temperatures and instruments under high altitude conditions, research that was credited as saving the lives of many Allied aircrews.

 The company pledged to introduce the scientific discoveries gained during the war production into its appliances to make them more useful and efficient.

 Integration into American Motors

 Nash-Kelvinator became a division of American Motors (AMC) when Nash merged with Hudson in 1954.
 Kelvinator introduced the first auto-defrost models.
 Kelvinator refrigerators included shelves on the inside of their doors and special compartments for frozen juice containers in the freezer.
-It also pioneered the side-by-side refrigerator freezer in the early 1950s.
+It also pioneered the side-by-side refrigerator freezer, the Foodarama series, in the mid-1950s.
 In the 1960s, Kelvinator refrigerators introduced "picture frame" doors on some models allowing owners to decorate their appliance to match décor of their kitchens.

-Under the leadership of Roy D. Chapin Jr., AMC sold off its Kelvinator operations in 1968.
-(AMC then purchased the Jeep brand from Kaiser Industries in 1970.)
-Kelvinator joined White Consolidated Industries, a company that later acquired the rights to Frigidaire (originally owned by General Motors), Gibson, and White-Westinghouse product lines.
+Under the leadership of Roy D. Chapin Jr., AMC sold off its Kelvinator operations in 1968 to focus on automobiles.
+AMC then purchased the Jeep brand from Kaiser Industries in 1970.

+Ownership

+Kelvinator was bought by White Consolidated Industries, which later acquired the rights to Frigidaire (originally owned by General Motors), Gibson, and White-Westinghouse product lines.

 Electrolux of Sweden acquired White Consolidated Industries in 1986, and combined WCI brands with Electrolux-owned Tappan to become WCI Major Appliances Group.

-In the early 1990s, the name of the Dublin, Ohio based holding company changed to Frigidaire Company.
+In the early 1990s, the name of the Dublin, Ohio-based holding company changed to Frigidaire Company.

 In 1997, it was reorganized into Electrolux North America Products.
+The brand is focused on commercial food service products under Kelvinator Commercial.
+Its products include bar equipment, chest freezers and reach-ins, glass door merchandisers, as well as food preparation and dipping cabinets.

 Legacy

 In North America, Electrolux continues to sell (under the Kelvinator Commercial brand) a range of commercial refrigeration equipment.

 The Kelvinator brand is used in Argentina for a wide variety of appliances marketed by Radio Victoria Fueguina in Tierra del Fuego.
 The factory is in this province.

-In the Philippines, the Kelvinator brand was licensed in 1977 to Concepcion Industries Inc. (now Concepcion Industrial Corporation) who continues to sell whitegoods under this brand.
+In the Philippines, the Kelvinator brand was licensed in 1977 to Concepcion Industries (now Concepcion Industrial Corporation).
+The firm continues to sell major appliances under this brand.